If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 “Happiness feels good in the moment.
 But it’s in the moment.
 What you’re left with are your memories.
 And that’s a very striking thing – that memories stay with you, and the reality of life is gone in an instant.
 So memory has a disproportionate weight because it’s with us.”

-By doing happy things and experiencing life, you’ll have a ton of happy memories to look back on.
+By doing happy things and experiencing life, you’ll have many happy memories to look back on.

-A great idea is to make a photo album of all those pictures you’ve taken on your phone and probably never look at.
-This way you can easily reminisce about the happy moments you’ve enjoyed with friends.
+A great idea is to make a photo album of all those pictures you’ve taken on your phone and probably have not looked at.
+This way, you can easily reminisce about the happy moments you’ve enjoyed.
+Reliving these positive experiences can boost your mood and remind you of the good times.

-To accomplish this easily, use the Do Happy App to create more happy memories and then curate them in a beautiful, virtual journal to enjoy anytime.
+To accomplish this easily, use the Do Happy App to create more happy memories and curate them in a beautiful virtual journal that you can enjoy anytime.

-Expectations seem to be around every corner.
-Whether they come from ourselves or other people, they can harm our overall happiness.
+Expectations are around every corner.
+Whether they come from ourselves or others, they can harm our overall happiness.
+We set ourselves up for disappointment and frustration when we have rigid or unrealistic expectations.

-Building meaningful, lasting relationships with your friends and family is sure to leave you feeling happy.
+Building lasting relationships with your friends and family will make you happy.

 A famous Harvard University study revealed that it doesn’t matter whether you’re a Harvard graduate or an economically marginalized person growing up in Boston.
 As long as you have good relationships, you’ll be happy!